easybuilders/easybuild-docs/docs/index.md

 Welcome to the documentation of **[EasyBuild](https://easybuild.io) (version {{ easybuild.version }})**.

-Use the menu to navigate, or use the search box (top right).
+Use the menu to navigate, or use the search feature (top right).

 See also the [EasyBuild tutorial](https://easybuilders.github.io/easybuild-tutorial) (separate website).